Dialysis and Fistula/Graft Declotting and Interventions

-For several hours, your catheter site will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.
+After the procedure, your access site into the fistula or graft will be checked for bleeding or swelling and your blood pressure and heart rate will be monitored.

 After you return home, you should rest and avoid lifting heavy objects and strenuous exercise for at least 24 hours.
 You should avoid smoking permanently (since this is a major cause of atherosclerosis).
 If bleeding begins where the catheter was inserted, you should lie down, apply pressure to the site and call your physician.
 Any change in color in your leg or arm (depending on where your dialysis access is located) and any pain or a warm feeling in the area where the catheter was inserted should be promptly reported to your physician.

-Magnetic resonance imaging (MRI) may be done following stent placement, but make sure that you notify the MRI department that you have recently had a stent.
+In general, magnetic resonance imaging (MRI) may be safely performed following stent placement, but make sure that you notify the MRI department that you have recently had a stent.
 Although stents used today may be considered safe for MRI, you may need several weeks after stent placement for MRI to be safe.
 Metal detectors will not affect a stent.

-Catheter-directed Thrombolysis: Many patients experience some side effects after thrombolysis.
-Pain is the most common and can readily be controlled by pain medication taken by mouth or given through your IV.
+Catheter-directed Thrombolysis: Some patients experience some side effects after thrombolysis.
+Pain is the most common and can readily be controlled by pain medication given orally or administered through your IV.

 Who interprets the results and how do I get them?